 “WHAT DID YOU DO ALL DAY ??!”

 One day a man came home to find their house in complete disarray.
-The dishes were piled high in the sink, the Amazon packages lay at the doorstep, dirty laundry was everywhere, toys were strewn across the floor, the dog was nowhere in sight, the bathroom towels lay in piles in the corner, the lights and fans were all on, the water was dripping from the tap, the toothpaste cap left open, crumbs lay all across the kitchen and dining room floor, the phone was ringing off the hook, the fruit bowl was empty, the fridge was lying open and emptied out, the maid refused to speak, there was no dinner in sight, the bills lay piled up on the desk, the kids were in their pajamas, with dried blood on their knees and sitting like zombies in front of an iPad.
+The dishes were piled high in the sink, the Amazon packages lay at the doorstep, dirty laundry was everywhere, toys were strewn across the floor, the dog was nowhere in sight, the bathroom towels lay in piles in the corner, the lights and fans were all on, the water was dripping from the tap, the toothpaste cap left open, crumbs lay all across the kitchen and dining room floor, the phone was ringing off the hook, the fruit bowl was empty, the fridge was lying open and emptied out, there was no dinner in sight, the bills lay piled up on the desk, the kids were still in their pajamas, with dried blood on their knees and sitting like zombies in front of an iPad.

 But there was no sign of his wife.
 Gripped by worry, he ran from room to room, fearing the worst.

 He finally found her under the covers, with music in the background and reading a book.
 “Are you ok??
 What happened??!!” he asked.

 She smiled and said, “You ask me what I do all day….well today, I decided to do nothing.”

 Many of us have either heard it being asked of us or another mum around, “But, what did you do all day??!”
 Not just from our partners but from colleagues, friends and other randoms, most often, meaning no harm.

 This is one of the reasons I created Mamma-Miya: to put an end to that question.
 To hopefully replace it with, “Wow, thank you for everything you do, everyday!”